pranav-ap/blog/content/posts/activation-functions.md

 	<figcaption>Sigmoid activation function</figcaption>
 </figure>

+A sigmoid function is a mathematical function having a characteristic "S"-shaped curve or sigmoid curve.
+A standard choice for a sigmoid function is the logistic function shown in the first figure and defined by the formula

+$$
+f(z) = \frac {1} {1 + e^{-z}}
+$$

+A sigmoid function is a bounded, differentiable, real function that is defined for all real input values and has a non-negative derivative at each point.[1]
+A sigmoid "function" and a sigmoid "curve" refer to the same object.

 The sigmoid function squashes $z$ into the range 0 and 1.
 The sigmoid is rarely used any longer, except in the outer layer for binary classifications.

+This function's job is to make the numbers between 0 and 1, usually for supervised classification problems. for example in binary supervised classification problems that the labels are only two (for example in the picture below), then one data that is far from others will effect too much on the separator line.

+But when we use Sigmoid function we can see that a data far from others won't effect the separator too much.

+Also this function can show you a probability as well. for example if you have a new data to predict, then you can use the line and see how much it is possible that the data belongs to some label.
+(Take a look at the picture to understand better)

 Drawback #1: the sigmoid function does not center output around zero Drawback #2: small local gradients can mute the gradient and disallow the forward propagation of a useful signal